eddieshengyuwang/project_ada_akbar/README.md

 # THE PANAMA PAPERS

-## Link to data story
+## Link to notebook and data story
+The detailed Jupyter notebook featuring commentary and the code for cleaning, analysis, and visualizations can be found at [this link](https://nbviewer.jupyter.org/github/eddieshengyuwang/project_ada_akbar/blob/master/main.ipynb).

-The data story can be found at [this link](https://ada-akbar.github.io/2018/12/13/panama-papers.html).
+The more concise data story can be found at [this link](https://ada-akbar.github.io/2018/12/13/panama-papers.html).

 # Abstract